COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint4Backlog.md

 * Implement walking directions
 * Test to ensure walking path is automatically updating upon movement

-# 2. Notification Refactor
-Sprint 2
-## Effort
-Small
-## Acceptance Criteria
-* Phone doesn't vibrate when notification is deleted.
-## Who is doing it
-Lucas
-## User Story
- * User may find it annoying if the phone vibrates when the notification is removed by the user.
-## Tasks
-* Find source of what is causing the phone to vibrate on deletion of notificaiton
-* Remove code/refractor so that the vibration is no longer present.

 # 4. Not Reloading Activites
 Sprint 3
 ## Effort